MichaelCade/90DaysOfDevOps/Days/day35.md

 ![](Images/Day35_Git1.png)

 Version Control before it was cool, would have been something like manually creating a copy of your version before you made changes.
-It might be that you also comment out old useless code with the just in case mentality.
+It might be that you also comment out old useless code with the just-in-case mentality.

 ![](Images/Day35_Git2.png)

-I have started using version control over not just source code but pretty much anything, talks about projects like this (90DaysOfDevOps) because why would you not want that rollback and log of everything that has gone on.
+I have started using version control over not just source code but pretty much anything that talks about projects like this (90DaysOfDevOps) because why would you not want that rollback and log of everything that has gone on.

 However, a big disclaimer **Version Control is not a Backup!**